 You can combine this tour with the discovery of the Aeroscopia museum.
 At this time, I advise you to book directly a combined ticket for 2 tourist attractions.

 Aeroscopia, is the aeronautical museum of Toulouse.
 You can admire some twenty legendary aircraft such as the Caravelle (1st French jet plane) or the Concorde.

 To book your visit, go through the official website.

-With the Pass Tourisme Toulouse, you get a discount on the visit.
+With the Toulouse Tourist Pass, you get a discount on the visit.

 In addition to the Musée des Augustins and the Museum of Natural History, you will find, in Toulouse, many other museums to visit.